NickDrogo/15yr-mastery/python/python/python-crash-lab/chap-09-10/notes.md

 ## 🧩 Chapter 9: Class

-- Learned how to declare clas
+- Learned how to declare class
 - Learned how to inherit class
 - Learned about methods,attributes and instances
 - Learned its applications